Planning Programs and Projects

 Description

-The RTA has awarded $55,000 to the City of Harvey to complete Phase I engineering required for improvements along Broadway Avenue in downtown Harvey.
+The RTA awarded $55,000 to the City of Harvey to complete Phase I engineering required for improvements along Broadway Avenue in downtown Harvey.
 The project will include transit access improvements such as bus shelters, pedestrian improvements including ADA-compliant intersections, and new roadway bike facilities.
 These improvements will better provide for a multi-modal downtown Harvey and will connect the new Pace Harvey Transportation Center with Broadway Avenue.
 Current Activities

-Last Updated 09.04.2024 |
+Last Updated 08.28.2025 |

 ||||||||||||||||

-+ | Maywood Pace Route and Metra Station Access Improvements | Access to Transit Program | Pedestrian Access to Transit | Maywood | $44,000 |
+| + | Maywood Pace Route and Metra Station Access Improvements | Access to Transit Program | Pedestrian Access to Transit | Maywood | $44,000 |

 |